ferlerrorr/Docker-Node.Js-Mysql-CRUD/README.md

 - The Node.js application should now be running on `http://localhost:9001`
 - MySQL will be running within a container as specified in the Docker Compose file.

 ### 6. Stopping the services

+for the phpmyadmin, it will take a while for it to log to the DB in localhost:8080:

+### 7. Stopping the services

 To stop the services, run: